HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/flow/modflow/index.rst

 3. **MODFLOW-NWT version**: legacy structured-grid path for ``flow/modflownwt``.

-Other pages then compare, illustrate, or connect these three blocks to transport.
+The fourth block groups cross-cutting material that compares, illustrates, or connects these three blocks to transport.

 Three Sub-Categories
 --------------------